 In our experience an average DSAR is between 300 and 500 pages.
 Using our bespoke Legal Administration Review System (LARS) and the latest OCR technology we are able to review the documents provided by your lender and determine whether they have sold it, and if so, whether they retained the equitable and legal title to the charge they hold on your property.
 Once we have carried out the review you will be issued with a Legal Opinion based on our findings.

-You can carry out a Data Subject Access Request yourself by submitting your request along with a £10 fee, however, once you receive the documents you will need to have a capable person carry out a review of the information provided, in order to determine whether there is any evidence of securitisation.
+You can carry out a Data Subject Access Request yourself by submitting your request, however, once you receive the documents you will need to have a capable person carry out a review of the information provided, in order to determine whether there is any evidence of securitisation.
 Until the launch of the Legal Quest Mortgage Challenge and the LARS System, the cost of a legal review was prohibitive with quotes in excess of £4000.

 For a comprehensive guide to submitting a DSAR by yourself